HeshanKarunaratne/notes/README.md

         - spring.main.web-application-type=none

     7 .
 What is SpringBoot and why use springboot in your project?
-    - SpringBoot is a spring module for RAD(Rapid Application Development) with extra support of auto configuration and embedded application servers
+    - SpringBoot is a spring module for RAD(Rapid Application Development) with extra support of auto configuration, embedded application servers, auto dependency resolution, management endpoints, spring boot CLI

     8 .
 What is the difference between @Controller and @RestController annotations?
     - @Controller maps the model object to a view or template and makes it human readable but @RestController simply returns the object and data as JSON or XML